If you said “You’re using Internet Explorer” or “You’re using Google+” you might be right, but that’s not what I’m talking about.

 I do want to give an honorable mention to the German version of Inherit the Earth, called Erben der Erde.
-I don’t think I will ever forget the first words – “Um uns sind der Hammel, das Land und die Seen, und wir fragen uns: Sind wir die Einzigen?”.
+I don’t think I will ever forget the first words – “Um uns sind der Himmel, das Land und die Seen, und wir fragen uns: Sind wir die Einzigen?”.
 Goosebumps.
 (I really dislike the English version)

 I think that voice acting is a must for every adventure these days, and it must be good voice acting.

 Often, I play a game for a while and then don’t touch it for weeks and months.
 And then I rarely finish the game because when I want to resume playing, I completely forgot where I was, who the people were and all these little clues that are important later.